 The staff was confused at first, wondering why I refused the water bottles that they sold at the front desk, but once they figured out that I wouldn’t use single-use plastic, they kept an eye on my water supply throughout my 30-day stay and actually swapped my jug for a full one when I got low.

-Bonus Tip: I always politely refuse the free, single-use plastic water bottles handed to me at check-in, and I return the ones left in my room back to the front desk, explaining that, while I appreciate the generosity, I travel without plastic.
+Tip: I always politely refuse the free, single-use plastic water bottles handed to me at check-in at a hotel, and I return the ones left in my room back to the front desk, explaining that, while I appreciate the generosity, I travel without plastic.

 Providing complimentary water bottles instead of a refilling station might get bonus points from the majority of hotel guests, but not those sustainably savvy guests who avoid using plastic even when traveling.